Skip to main content

 Phishing attacks are a common and increasingly sophisticated form of cybercrime.

-If you’ve clicked on a phishing link, it’s crucial to act quickly to mitigate potential damage.
+If you've clicked on a phishing link, act quickly to limit the damage.

 Understanding Phishing Attacks

-Phishing attacks are a type of cybercrime where attackers pose as legitimate entities to deceive people into revealing sensitive information such as login credentials, credit card numbers, or other personal data.
+Phishing is a type of cybercrime where attackers pose as legitimate entities to deceive people into revealing sensitive information such as login credentials, credit card numbers, or other personal data.

 These attacks can take various forms including email, social media messages, phone calls, and text messages.